 - Brown & Black are very physically demanding and have a very hard navigational difficulty.
 They are for experienced orienteers only.

 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

-We Pre-entry only.
-ENTER HERE There will be an entry limit of 90 competitors (total number, not per course) so enter early to be sure of a place.
-If the limit of 90 is reached we will keep a waiting list.
-If you enter and find you can no longer come please let us know ( ) so we can allocate your place to someone else.
+This event is pre-entry only and entries have now closed.
+There was an entry limit of 90 competitors (total number, not per course) and this limit was reached by the deadline.
+If you have entered and find you can no longer come please let us know ( ) so we can allocate your place to someone else.

 All entrants should be members of an orienteering club and able to get to the event within any travel restrictions laid down by the Scottish government current at the time.

 Junior (born in 2001 or later) member of an Orienteering club: £2

 Pay entry fees directly into ESOC bank account.
 Details on the entry form.

 The START LIST and FINAL DETAILS will be sent out by email by Thursday 13th May to all entrants.
 Please read them carefully and also advise anyone you’ve entered on behalf of to read them.
 A copy will be posted on this website so they are easily available.

 Contacts / Officials

 A comprehensive risk assessment will have been carried out by the organiser, but participants take part at their own risk and are responsible for their own safety during the event.